 Your dog is playing in the back yard when she suddenly cries out.
 When you come running to see what's wrong, you notice that she is unable to use one of her rear limbs.
 She doesn't seem to be in pain, so why can't she use her limb?
-Fibrocartilaginous embolism, or FCE in dogs, happens when a piece of cartilage from the disk blocks blood flow to the spinal cord, causing a stroke.
+Fibrocartilaginous embolism, or FCE in dogs, happens when a piece of cartilage from the disc blocks blood flow to the spinal cord, causing a stroke.
 Symptoms usually come on suddenly, often when the pet is being active, and usually affect one side more than the other.

 Is your dog having difficulty getting around due to weakness or paralysis in one or more limbs?